galaxyproject/galaxy-hub/src/events/2020-10-papercuts/index.md

 ### Before the event

-If you are a Galaxy user or admin, you can create (or tag) GitHub issues for any irritating, but likely easily fixed bugs (make a guess).
+If you are a Galaxy user or admin, you can create, or tag existing, GitHub issues for any irritating, but likely easily fixed bugs (make a guess).
 These can be in any part of Galaxy, not just the core engine, and includes training, documentation, and other software.

 If you don't have a GitHub or Gitter account yet, then set them up (in that order).

 If you have time, and want to learn more about contributing you are encouraged to review: